 Group Accounts - The Council has made a judgement not to produce Group Accounts.
-The Portchester Crematorium Joint Committee (PCJC) is classified as an Associate of the Council and under the Code the Council would recognise in its group financial statements its share of PCJC's net assets.
+The Portchester Crematorium Joint Committee (PCJC) is classified as a jointly controlled operation of the Council and under the Code the Council would normally recognise in its financial statements its share of PCJC's assets, liabilities, expenses and income.
 Group Accounts have not been produced as the differences between the Council's group and single entity accounts would be very minor.